CollaboRateMgmt/CollaboRate/README.md

 Do not worry if an important project gets over soon.
 It is ok to have a project done by many, and so have tiny rewards per worker per project.
 Because, there is enough work in the world.

-This process specifies you reward crowd members for their mental work.
+This process specifies that you reward crowd members for their mental work.
 We mean to reward for mental effort.
 As an extra, you may choose to have royalty-based rewards for the crowd members.

 In the new process, you measure mental contributions exactly.
 You also measure the project's exact 'mental effort size'.
 The customer pays based on this size.
 So, we get increased, inclusive and fair earning potential for all:
 customer, organization and the crowd.

 Estimates from individual contributors are overheads and speculation.
 They lead to friction and exploitation.
 Due to fast completion, the need for estimating the exact project end date reduces.
-As per the new process, we end the need for estimates from crowd members.
+As per the new process, crowd members need not provide estimates.
 The customer of the IT service company does rough estimation of time and project size.
 We define a core part of the organization as the 'crowdsourcing vendor'.
 This group can also share estimation responsibility.
-You must check that the estimated size of the project does not exceed its budget.
+The estimated size of the project must not exceed its budget.

 The process solves the problems seen with a very large number of people working on the same project.
-It will become the most common way of working in the commercial IT industry.
+It will be the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.

 You may use this process for open source development as well.
 Open Source collaborators could work together better with this process.
-They may even wish to earn via this process.
-You can use this process with other open source business models.
+Open source business models can use this process.
 The open-source bounty model is one such promising business model.

 It may be useful for any collaborative project outside IT, that involves only desk work.
-You may apply it to overcome the  general limitations of the desk-job-based economy.
+You may apply it to overcome the  general limitations of desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 # Detailed benefits for employees and their organizations
-- Complete priority projects in record time using huge crowds of people.
+- Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
 - Variable income in accurate proportion to contributions of the employee.
 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.
 - Since project security and complexity are no longer issues: